Interview with longlisted author Jalal Barjas

-When did you begin writing Notebooks of the Bookshop Keeper and where did the inspiration for it come from?
+When did you begin writing Notebooks of the Bookseller and where did the inspiration for it come from?

 Did the novel take long to write and where were you when you finished it?